nerasan/smatch/readme.md

 * Look into the double criteria for findOrCreate in order to view other people's profiles by username -- if it does not work, just have it by userId
 * the a href tags in character show page do not work even though it is correct?
-* characters do not have id -- is a table even needed? or can it just be "where charactername = "link" " ? add it in the table yourself or store specific data from the response API

 ## Express Auth App